WxSmile/samples-keyboardheight/README.md

 A sample containing a KeyboardHeightProvider that can calculate the height of a floating soft input keyboard.
 The provider is using a hidden PopupWindow to calculate the height of the keyboard.

+And the soft mode adjustNothing can successfully applied it.